 - The Secure Path agent (/sbin/spagent) provides an interface for Secure Path applications to communicate with the Secure Path drivers.
 The spagent script starts after Secure Path installation and at system boot (for subsequent reboots) and must run for spmgr to operate.
 The spinit script (/sbin/init.d/spinit) starts and stops the spagent. - The Secure Path management utility (/sbin/spmgr) displays device information, actively manages paths to each device, and sets driver options such as load balancing, path verification, and auto-restore.
-See spmgr commands for more information. - The Man pages for spmgr, spagent, spinit, hsx, and swsp.
+See spmgr commands for more information. - The spvgactivate script (/sbin/init.d/spvgactivate) activates the LVM volume groups during boot time.
+This is required because the LVM volume groups created with Secure Path devices are not activated as part of the boot-up-time LVM configuration since the persistence module of Secure Path is not loaded at that time. - The Man pages for spmgr, spagent, spinit, hsx, and swsp.